DataDog/datadog-lambda-js/README.md

 1. Set the environment variable `DD_LAMBDA_HANDLER` to your regular handler location, eg. `myfunc.handler`.
 2. If using the layer, set your handler to `/opt/nodejs/node_modules/datadog-lambda-js/handler.handler`.
 If using installing your code as a library, use `node_modules/datadog-lambda-js/handler.handler`

+Note, you may see the following message from the code editor within the Lambda console, which you can safely ignore.
+The code editor simply does not support editing the handler file from the Lambda layer.

+>Lambda can't find the file datadog-lambda-js/handler.js.
+Make sure that your handler upholds the format: file-name.method.

 ### Manual Wrap

 You might find it more convenient to wrap your handlers manually.